Rishabh0201/G1ANT_matrix/FlipkartApp_Addon/G1ANT.Addon.FlipkartApp/Commands/FlipkartAppBackButtonCommand.md

 ## Example

-In this example the `flipkartapp.open` command starts a new Appium session with Amazon application, Then open offer page of flipkartapp, then the `flipkartapp.backbutton` command emulates pressing of *Back* button, which closes the app, and the `flipkartappThen open offer page of flipkartapp, .close` command closes the session.
+In this example the `flipkartapp.open` command starts a new Appium session with Amazon application, Then open offer page of flipkartapp, then the `flipkartapp.backbutton` command emulates pressing of *Back* button, which closes the app, and then flipkartapp.close` command closes the session.

 ```G1ANT
 flipkartapp.open